 “Kenny will tell me two weeks before: I want to go in three weeks.
 Mark me down.
 Put me on the calendar,” Morrissey said.
 “George probably likes it the most; he really gets excited when he can come.
 That climb … the first time, we treated him like he was fragile, we really eased him up the stairs.
 But he was kind of charging up, as best he could.
 And he popped on the earphones, got to the mic and he turned on.
 He’s a rock star.”

 At RHD, day programs are not simply about filling the hours.
 They’re about being creative and innovative and finding new ways to enhance the clients’ quality of life.
-Across the country, RHD staffers are empowered to find different ways to support the clients and enhance their quality of life.
+Across the country, RHD staffers are empowered to find different ways to support the clients.
 Outside the Lines radio is just one example.
 Morrissey, with his background in radio, had the freedom to take this on - and he does it because it’s something that the clients like, and that makes them happy.

 “I love the people here.
 I’m a sucker for them.
 They’re family,” Morrissey said.
 “Everybody deserves to be heard.
 For people that usually don’t have a voice it’s a great opportunity, to turn on the radio and hear a voice that sounds like theirs, and share their stories.”

 RHD Boston Director Susan Burnham said one day she was complimenting a client named J.B. who’d hosted the show and was developing a bit of a

 following.
 J.B. said: “I’m glad people like listening to my voice.
 Because they usually don’t.”

 “You can really see the value of it, the power of being listened to, of being heard,” Burnham said.
 “It’s a wonderful opportunity, and I’m so glad we can do it.”

 * * *

 “I’m glad I get to be here,” George says, as the show ends.
 “I like it.”